The Koebner Phenomenon: Managing Cuts, Scrapes, and Other Skin Irritations When You Have Psoriasis

 Use warm water for showers and baths and never scrub your skin; instead use a soft wash cloth and pat your skin dry when done.

-- Keep your nails trimmed so you can’t accidently cut yourself if you do scratch your skin.
+Keep your nails trimmed so you can’t accidentally cut yourself if you do scratch your skin.

 Always use sun protection when going outdoors to prevent sunburn.